movestore/FilterData-bySpace/README.md

 **Parameter `lat2`:** if no left boundary is provided, the data extent into this direction is selected.

-!> If the longitude and latitude values are out of the earth's range (latitude -90 to +90, longitude -180 to +180) a warning is given and the data extent into the respecitve direction selected.
+:warning: If the longitude and latitude values are out of the earth's range (latitude -90 to +90, longitude -180 to +180) a warning is given and the data extent into the respecitve direction selected.

-!> If the lower/left boundary is larger than the upper/right boundary, the values are switched and the data analysed accordingly.
+:warning: If the lower/left boundary is larger than the upper/right boundary, the values are switched and the data analysed accordingly.
 A warning is given.

 **Data:** If there are no locations in the requested area, NULL is returned as output data set.
 The NULL return value likely gives and error.